Have you shock chlorinated your well yet?

 - Water can be very hot coming out of the faucet after long periods without use

-They can be on the pricey side and are not without their disadvantages, but overall, these filters are something that every well owner should be considering even if you don’t have coliform in your water.
+They can be on the pricey side and have disadvantages, but overall, every well owner should consider these filters even if you don’t have coliform in your water.